motonuke/VeeamTelegramNotifications/README.md

 ```powershell
 Invoke-WebRequest -Uri https://github.com/tigattack/VeeamSlackNotifications/archive/2.1.zip -OutFile C:\VeeamScripts\VeeamSlackNotifications-v1.0.zip
 ```
-You may recieve an SSL error as winhttp uses TLS1 by default, which GitHub appears to no longer accept.
+You may recieve an SSL error as winhttp uses TLS1 by default in some case (depends on a few things), which GitHub appears to no longer accept.
 IF you recieve this error, run the following and re-issue the above command.
 ```powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 ```